ashkan-rahdar/Transfering-data-from-activeforum-DNN-to-wpforo-WP-/0.Documentation/PHP intsallation using IIS.md

 Save the file as info.php.
 Open a web browser and navigate to http://localhost/info.php.
 You should see the PHP information page.

+### Configure FastCGI for PHP

+Once you have the FastCGI module installed, you can proceed with configuring PHP in IIS:

+- Add PHP to IIS:
+    - Open IIS Manager.
+    - Click on your server name in the left pane (under Connections).
+    - In the middle pane, double-click on Handler Mappings.
+    - On the right pane, click Add Module Mapping.
+        - Request Path: *.php
+        - Module: FastCgiModule
+        - Executable: Path to your PHP installation’s php-cgi.exe (e.g., C:\PHP\php-cgi.exe).
+        - Name: PHP_via_FastCGI
+    - Click OK and confirm the prompt.

+### php.ini

+1. Locate the Correct php.ini File

+    - Check the PHP Installation Directory:
+        - Go to the folder where PHP is installed.
+This is typically something like C:\PHP or C:\Program Files\PHP.
+        - Look for a file named php.ini or a sample configuration file named php.ini-development or php.ini-production.

+    - If No php.ini File Exists:
+        - If you don't see a php.ini file, copy either php.ini-development or php.ini-production and rename the copy to php.ini.

+2. Configure IIS to Load the Correct php.ini File

+    - Set the Path to the php.ini in IIS:
+        - Open IIS Manager (inetmgr).
+        In the Connections pane, select your server (the root node).
+        - In the middle pane, double-click on PHP Manager (if you don’t see it, you might need to install it via Web Platform Installer or manually).
+        - In PHP Manager, click Check phpinfo() to see the current PHP configuration.
+        - Ensure that the Configuration File path points to the correct php.ini file.
+    - Manually Add Path to php.ini (If Needed):
+        - Open the Windows Control Panel.
+        - Go to System > Advanced system settings > Environment Variables.
+        - In the System variables section, find the variable called PHPRC.
+If it does not exist, click New and set:
+            - Variable name: PHPRC
+            - Variable value: The path to your PHP directory (e.g., C:\PHP).
+        - This will tell IIS where to find the php.ini file.

+3. Verify the php.ini File is Loaded

+    - Restart IIS:
+        - Open IIS Manager.
+        - In the Actions pane, click Restart.

+    - Check phpinfo() Again:
+        - Open an info.php in your browser.
+        - Verify that the Configuration File (php.ini) Path now shows the correct path (e.g., C:\PHP\php.ini).

+4. Enable mysqli Extension

+    - Open php.ini and Enable the mysqli Extension:
+        - After ensuring that PHP is loading the correct php.ini file, open the php.ini file in a text editor.
+        - Find the following line:

+        ```
+        ;extension=mysqli
+        ```

+    - Remove the semicolon (;) to uncomment the line:
+        ```
+        extension=mysqli
+        ```
+        - Save the file.

+    - Restart IIS Again:
+        - After making changes to php.ini, restart IIS to apply the changes.

+5. Verify mysqli is Loaded

+    - Check phpinfo() Once Again:
+        - Reload info.php.
+        - Search for the mysqli extension to confirm it is enabled and loaded.